jar398/cldiff/README.md

 A "checklist" is a table with one row per taxon name.
 A "taxonomy" is a checklist that provides a hierarchy (parent pointers).

+## Report file format

+This is highly in flux... as of today we have:

+ * `operation` - what needs to be done to A to make it more like B
+     * `NO CHANGE`
+     * `CHANGE ID` - change the taxon id of this node
+     * `RENAME`  - change the canonical name of this node
+     * `ELIDE`   - splice this node out of the A tree
+     * `INSERT`  - insert a new B node into the A tree
+     * `BREAK`  - elide this A node so that the tree can be reorganized
+     * `REFORM`  - add new B node as part of reorganization
+     * `OPTION`  - several B nodes have this A node as their best match.
+Could be either a genuine split or some kind of error.
+     * `MUTEX`  - independent roots?
+     * Indentation level reflects parent/child relationships in A
+ * `A node` - name of node in A
+ * `RCC5` - one of `< > = >< !` for proper containment, properly
+    contains, same extension, conflict (overlap without equality or containment), disjoint
+ * `B node`
+ * `steps` - the steps taken in finding a path from the A node to the B node; alternatively, the relationship between the nodes

+The row order is a preorder traversal of the hierarchy of A, with the children of each node sorted according to the B hierarchy preorder.

+Where there is a graft of an unmatched subtree of B into the A hierarchy, the B grafted subtree is shown according to the B hierarchy.

 ## Tools

 ### NCBI to Darwin Core CSV